+Student Name:

-Student Name: Advisor Name: · requirements for students in the Prevention Science MS program.
-Use the general program plan elective courses to the tables below, organized by domain area.
-When individualizing your program include all other details prompted in each column. earned in courses you intend to transfer, as well as the credit credits earned in a 15-16-week semester-system institution transfer, and all course requirements you propose to waive another institution, indicate the institution, course and title in columns 3-4.
-Indicate the grade you tevel and date completed.
-In the "Credit" column be sure to use the abbreviation "SC" to indicate Your advisor and the program directors will request documentation for all courses you intend to Please use the appropriate College of Education forms to document your requests for transfer of re available from the Academic Program Coordinator and are due to the Academic Program irement due dates. and credit level and dates for courses already taken at the Ulevel and proposed term for taking the course should be inc te "UO" in the third column and the appropriate course information in columns 4.
-Indicate grade O. Follow the same procedures for courses you intend to take to meet program requirements.
-Credit cated in the last two columns.
+Instructions: This form is used to indicate the specific course requirements for stude and student handbook to add details regarding required and elective courses to the plan, please indicate whether a course is required or not, and include all other details. e tables below, organized by domain area.
+When individualizing your program If you plan to transfer in graduate level course work taken at another institution, in earned in courses you intend to transfer, as well as the credit level and date comple credits earned in a 15-16-week semester-system institution.
+Your advisor and the transfer, and all course requirements you propose to waive.
+Please use the appropared to and/or waiver of course requirements.
+These forms are available from the Coordinator in accordance with graduate school degree requirement due dates. eted.
+In the "Credit" column be sure to use the abbreviation "SC" to indicate program directors will request documentation for all courses you intend to triate College of Education forms to document your requests for transfer of For courses you have taken at the UO, or plan to take, indicate "UO" in the third countries and credit level and dates for courses already taken at the UO.
+Follow the same proposed and proposed term for taking the course should be indicated in the last two conformation should be filled in the appropriate columns below.
+Note that if you wis waiver must be approved by your advisor. ocedures for courses you intend to take to meet program requirements.
+Credit olumns.
 The "Grade" column is left blank for proposed courses.
-All other w.
-Note that if you wish to substitute a UO course you plan to take for a specific requirement, a Approved by faculty advisor: Date: Approved by Program/Training Director: Date:
+All other Approved by faculty advisor: Date: Approved by Program/Training Director: Date:

-Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Completed · , , · OMAIN 2.0: Research Methods (15 credits minim um) Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Completed OMAIN 3.0: Elective Credits - (9 minimum) Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Completed OMAIN 4.0: Professional Foundation Credits (PRE Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Completed OMAIN 5.0: Research (PREV 601; 16 credits minin num) I 1 1 Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Completed
+Curriculum Domain & Course Requirement ninimum) PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Complet currearam bomain & course requirement T NOGIVIWI NEQUINED Institution edurac Frenz, II, a edurac Ficie Grade Cicaits Date comple 20010 2 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 MAIN 2.0: Research Methods (15 credits minim l., Course Ductive # 0 Course Title C C1:4- Data Camarla Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Complet MAIN 3.0: Elective Credits - (9 minimum) Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Complet MAIN 4.0: Professional Foundation Credits (PRE minimum) Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Complet MAIN 5.0: Research (PREV 601; 16 credits minin num) ı ı 1 Curriculum Domain & Course Requirement PROGRAM REQUIRED Institution Course Prefix, #, & Course Title Grade Credits Date Comple